lean-mind/project-billing-kata/README.md

 During the length of a contract the number of developers working on a project don't usually change although they could.
 The amount of hours spent may certainly fluctuate as some people could get sick or go on vacation.
 The rates per hour and seniority level don't change.
 The seniority level of a developer doesn't change during the duration of the contract.

-At the end of each worked month, the software is used to create an invoice with the total cost of development (hours per person) plus commissions, in case certain comissions apply.
+At the end of each worked month, the software is used to create an invoice with the total cost of development (hours per person) plus fees, in case certain fees apply.

 The goal of the kata is to think of a design that support the calcultation of the monthly invoice.